top of page

 ARE CATHOLICS ANTI-SEMITIC ~ ANTI-JEWS?

 First of all, "anti-semitic" is a misnomer (wrong name) that many use to apply to some who do not agree with Jews.
 The word "Semite" applies to all descendants of Noah's son Shem, including Israel.
-All Arabs and middle-Easterners are Semites.
-To accuse someone as antisemitic because they don't agree with the Jews' position on Jesus as the Messiah (Christ) is a misnomer and incorrect.
-Doing so is harmful to that person's reputation.
+All Arabs and middle-Easterners are Semites, so, to accuse someone as antisemitic because they don't agree that Jesus is the foretold Messiah (Christ) is a misnomer and incorrect.
+Christians have no mandate or permission from Jesus to be against Jews.

 "[31] Wherefore you are witnesses against yourselves, that you are the sons of them that killed the prophets.
 [32] Fill ye up then the measure of your fathers.
 [33] You serpents, generation of vipers, how will you flee from the judgment of hell?
 [34] Therefore behold I send to you prophets, and wise men, and scribes: and some of them you will put to death and crucify them, (such as St Peter crucified upside down) and some you will scourge in your synagogues, and persecute from city to city: [35] That upon you may come all the just blood that hath been shed upon the earth, from the blood of Abel the just, even unto the blood of Zacharias the son of Barachias, whom you killed between the temple and the altar.
 [36] Amen I say to you, all these things shall come upon this generation.
 [37] Jerusalem, Jerusalem, thou that killest the prophets, and stonest them that are sent unto thee, how often would I have gathered together thy children, as the hen doth gather her chickens under her wings, and thou wouldest not?
 [38] Behold, your house (Jews) shall be left to you, desolate (abandoned to you)."
-(They brought it on themselves by their rejection of the Messiah.)
+(Matthew 23:31-38)

 PROOF JESUS WAS THE FORETOLD MESSIAH?